 - In-school youth at-risk of homelessness or dropping out

 - In-school demonstrating at-risk behaviors due to mental health challenges and lack of support in schools

 - Low-income families

 - Rhode Island economy

 - Rhode Island taxpayers

 - Low-income and urban core communities

 - Local Workforce Development Boards

 - Contracted service providers

 - Teachers and school counselors

+- 6. Describes the processes used to:

-- Monitor the progress in implementing the waiver; - Provide notice to any local board affected by the waiver; - Provide any local board affected by the waiver an opportunity to comment on the request; - Ensure meaningful public comment, including comment by business and organized labor, on the waiver. - Collect and report information about waiver outcomes in the State's WIOA Annual Report.
+- a.
+Monitor the progress in implementing the waiver;

+- b.
+Provide notice to any local board affected by the waiver;

+- c.
+Provide any local board affected by the waiver an opportunity to comment on the request; - d.
+Ensure meaningful public comment, including comment by business and organized labor, on the waiver. - e.
+Collect and report information about waiver outcomes in the State's WIOA Annual Report.